jumishafeeq/Global-Superstore-Sales-Analysis/README.md

 ## Data Visualization

-Creating visualizations using Bar chart, Column chart, Pie chart, line chart, table, ect... create cards to display key metrics like total sale, total profit, average sales, total order, etc..
+Creating visualizations using Bar chart, Column chart, Pie chart, line chart ect... to analyse sales over region,country,market.

+Insert cards to display key metrics like total sale, total profit, average sales, total order, etc..

-Insert a Map to pinpoint customer locations insert slicers and tables for all the visualizations.
+Insert a Map to pinpoint customer locations

+insert slicers and tables for all the visualizations.

 Making these visualizations and creating an interactive sales report

+These visualizations collectively provide a comprehensive analysis of sales performance, regional trends, product categories, shipping dynamics, and individual contributions.